mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- ['FYI.
+A Warrant Isn’t Needed': Secret Service Says You Agreed To Be Tracked With Location Data](https://www.404media.co/fyi-a-warrant-isnt-needed-secret-service-says-you-agreed-to-be-tracked-with-location-data/) - The Secret Service has used a technology called Locate X which uses location data harvested from ordinary apps installed on phones.
+Because users agreed to an opaque terms of service page, the Secret Service believes it doesn't need a warrant.

 - [Apple Quietly Introduced iPhone Reboot Code Which is Locking Out Cops](https://www.404media.co/apple-quietly-introduced-iphone-reboot-code-which-is-locking-out-cops/) - On Thursday 404 Media reported that police were freaking out about mysteriously rebooting iPhones.
 Now multiple experts have found that Apple introduced code that reboots locked phones after a period of time.

 - [I Accidentally Discovered My Identical Twin on TikTok](https://www.vice.com/en/article/i-accidentally-discovered-my-identical-twin-on-tiktok/) - Separated at birth, these sisters were reunited after fans on social media noticed they looked alike.
 They still haven’t found their third sister.